White Mexicans: Genetic research

 A 2007 study that included Mexicans from Mexico City reported that the autosomal ancestry of Mexicans was 52% European, while the Native American ancestry was 44%.
 However, the authors noted that Native American ancestry on the X chromosome was 54%.
 The authors stated that this is consistent with the genetic formation of Latinos, a process which involved primarily European males and Native American females.

+A 2023 study analized the whole-genome 140,000 adults from Mexico City.
+The results show that 66.0% of their ancestry derives from Indigenous Mexican populations, with the majority coming from central Mexico (35.6%).
+Southern Mexico and southeastern Mexico accounted for 15.9% and 11.8%, respectively, while a much smaller share of ancestry was attributable to Northern Mexico (1.6%) and Northwestern Mexico (1.1%).
+Additionally, 31.1% and 2.9% of the ancestry was attributable to European (Iberian) and African (Yoruba) populations, respectively.